alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/charities.markdown

 Your organisation must be either:

-- registered by the Charities Commission or the Office of the Scottish Charities Regulator
+- registered by the Charity Commission or the Office of the Scottish Charities Regulator
 - a state or non-profit organisation devoted to welfare

 ##Goods eligible for relief

-You can get duty and VAT relief if you import goods for any of the following purposes:
+You can get duty and VAT relief if you import goods to be either:

-- to be given free of charge to needy people including food, medicines, clothing, blankets, orthopaedic equipment, crutches
+- given free of charge to needy people including food, medicines, clothing, blankets, orthopaedic equipment, crutches
-- to be used or sold at occasional charity events (held normally not more than 4 times a year) for the benefit of needy people
+- used or sold at occasional charity events (held normally not more than 4 times a year) for the benefit of needy people
-- equipment and office materials you receive free of charge to help run your organisation for the benefit of needy people
+- used to help run your organisation for the benefit of needy people including equipment and office materials you receive free of charge
-- to help deal with disasters in the Customs Union
+- used to help deal with disasters in the Customs Union

 ##Goods not eligible for relief